VOLUNTEER INFORMATION SHEET

 What will happen if I want to withdraw from Join Dementia Research?

-What is the process for identifying and removing the details of people who have deceased?
+What is the process for identifying and removing the details of people who have passed away?

 What if there is a problem?